tkdevops-commit/digital-tools/README.md

 Browse the avaialble tools:

 1. World Map Illustrator
-Create interactive and customizable world maps to visualize geopolitical data, statistics, and cultural facts.
+Create interactive and customizable world maps to visualise geopolitical data, statistics, and cultural facts.
 Perfect for infographics, presentations, or educational content.

 ### 🌍 World Map Illustrator
 Interactive world map that allows you to colour individual countries and save files using SVG format.